AliceLR/megazeux/arch/android/README.md

 ## Environment Setup

+The Android build system currently targets Java SE 7 to support Android Jelly Bean (4.1).
+Make sure JDK <=17 is installed and selected by setting `JAVA_HOME`.
+(Fedora users: As of Fedora 42, OpenJDK 17 must be installed from a 3rd party repository.)

 1. Install the latest version of both the Android SDK and NDK.
 The easiest way to do this is to install these through Android Studio.
 MegaZeux requires a version of the NDK between r19 and r23 (version r24 and above drop support